 If the pest population is already high, consider applying a narrow-range petroleum oil (targeting the crawler stage) prior to releasing Chilocorus.

 Before release, check prior history of chemical applications to ensure toxic residues are no longer present.
 See notes on chemical use below.

 Adult Chilocorus beetles are supplied with honey or glucose syrup as a food source during transit.
 On arrival, they should be tapped out of their container onto plant foliage near scale infestations.

 In the event of adverse weather such as extreme heat or high rainfall, they may be stored for a couple of days in a dark room at about 10-18°C. They should be given extra honey (smeared onto the breathable black cloth) during storage.

 The beetles should rapidly disperse throughout the treated area when released.
 Adults will begin to consume scale insects immediately but it may be up to two weeks before larvae can be observed feeding on the pest.

 Regular monitoring is recommended following release to check that Chilocorus have established.
 Top-up releases may be needed in crops with heavy scale infestations.
 Do not expect to see adult beetles readily after release.
 Note that the larvae look very different to adult beetles.

 Cultural practices to aid establishment

-- Avoid releasing the beetles where bright lights may attract them away from the release area.
-In shopping centres and office blocks it is best to release beetles out of hours.
+- Avoid releasing the beetles where bright lights may attract them away from the release area (e.g. in shopping centres and office blocks it is best to release them after hours).